Esri/arcgis-maps-sdk-flutter-samples/lib/samples/display_dimensions/README.md

 1. Create a `MobileMapPackage` specifying the path to the .mmpk file.
 2. Load the mobile map package (mmpk) with `mmpk.load()`.
 3. After the mmpk successfully loads, get the map from the mmpk `map = mmpk.maps.first`.
-4. Loop through the map's layers to find the `DimensionLayer` and get the layer name to display on the UI with `_dimensionsLayer.name`.
+4. Loop through the map's layers to find the `DimensionLayer` and get the layer name to display on the UI with `_dimensionLayer.name`.
 4. Add the map to the map view: `mapViewController.arcGISMap = map`
 5. Control the dimension layer's visibility with `dimensionLayer.isVisible = <bool>` and set a definition expression with `dimensionLayer.definitionExpression = <String>`.